tbishaw-stat6250/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 13, Problem 1]
+- *Question* (xyin6-stat6250): Where should we put the word "of" if we want mean value of x1,x2,x4, excluding x3?

 [Course Textbook Chapter 13, Problem 2]
+- *Question* (xyin6-stat6250): Is there any restrictions in the automatic character-to-numeric conversion?
+- *Answer* (xyin6-stat6250): It will produce a numeric missing value from any character value that does not conform to standard numeric notation (digits with an optional decimal point, leading sign or scientific notation).

 [Course Textbook Chapter 13, Problem 3]
+- *Question* (xyin6-stat6250): When choosing the numeric informat in the INPUT function, do we refer to the longest character value?

 [Course Textbook Chapter 13, Problem 4]
+- *Question* (xyin6-stat6250): What happens if we use the PUT function to create a variable that has not been previously identifies?
+- *Answer* (xyin6-stat6250): It will create a character variable whose length is equal to the format width.

 [Course Textbook Chapter 13, Problem 5]
+- *Question* (xyin6-stat6250): What does the format "date9." represent in the date conversion process?

 [Course Textbook Chapter 13, Problem 6]
+- *Question* (xyin6-stat6250): What is the most significant difference between SCAN and SUBSTR function?
+- *Answer* (xyin6-stat6250): The SUBSTR function is best used when you know the exact position of the string that you want to extract from the character value.
+By contrast, the SCAN function is best used when you know the order of the words in the character value; the starting position of the words varies and the words are marked by some delimiter.

 [Course Textbook Chapter 13, Problem 7]
+- *Question* (xyin6-stat6250): In the SUBSTR function, if position =2 and n is omitted, what will happen to the character value?
+- *Answer* (xyin6-stat6250): All the remaining characters starting from position 2 will be included in the substring.

 [Course Textbook Chapter 13, Problem 10]
+- *Question* (xyin6-stat6250): When should we put quotation marks inside the INTNX function?

 [recipe_for_isolating_all_duplicates Week 8 Recipe]
+- *Question* (xyin6-stat6250): Still confused why both first.school_code and last.school_code equals 1 represents there's no duplicates?

 [recipe_for_drop_and_swap Week 8 Recipe]
+- *Question* (xyin6-stat6250): What does best12. represent?
+Is it a default formatting way?